jzqf/report-server/birt-viewer/src/main/resources/db/postgresql/install_report_server/ReadMe.txt

 		* Create the database tables and other database objects.
 		* Populate the database with initial data.

-	From a shell on the database host, execute the following from the directory containing the script create-report_server_db.sh:
+	From a shell on the database host, execute the following:

+		cd /tmp/report-server-<version>/install/
 		sudo -u postgres ./create-report_server_db.sh

 	To see a list of all options that this script provides, type:

 		./create-report_server_db.sh -h

+	For example, this script can be run with the -D option.
+This will first drop an *existing* report server database and then recreate a new one.
+If an existing report server application is running when this option is used, it must first be shut down because it maintains an open connection to the database, which will cause this script to fail.

 It should now be possible to make a local connection from the PostgreSQL server host to the database "report_server_db" using the PostgreSQL role "report_server_app" by executing in a shell (on the PostgreSQL server host):